-Cualanor, Dún Laoghaire.
-Credit: Imageworks Photography on behalf of Cosgrave Group The principles for creating healthy and attractive places include good urban design, providing residents of all ages and abilities with suitable public spaces that encourage walking and cycling, good accessibility to sustainable neighbourhood infrastructure and employment, provision and access to high quality open spaces and recreation.
-Open space and recreation play a particular role in healthy placemaking in terms of offering space for both physical and mental wellbeing, the design of such spaces should be cognisant of providing adequate space for all and incorporate quiet spaces as appropriate.
+The principles for creating healthy and attractive places include good urban design, providing residents with suitable public spaces that encourage walking and cycling, good accessibility to sustainable neighbourhood infrastructure and employment, provision and access to high quality open spaces and recreation.
+Open space and recreation play a particular role in healthy placemaking in terms of offering space for both physical and mental wellbeing, the design of such spaces should be cognisant of providing adequate space for all and incorporate quite spaces as appropriate.